aparkgh/Inkball/README.md

 # Inkball
-A recreation of the classic Inkball game in Java, developed using the Gradle build system and the Processing library
+A recreation of the classic Inkball game by Microsoft in Java, developed using the Gradle build system and the Processing library.

 ## How to run
 * Install **Gradle 8.10.2** 🐘 or higher